 Mastopexy: Breast Lift Surgery

-A mastopexy, better known as a breast lift, is best suited for women with sagging breasts.
-Dr. Chappell is one of the most skilled plastic surgeons in Annapolis and can perform this procedure to enhance the shape and appearance of your breasts.
+A breast lift, also known as a mastopexy, is a common plastic surgery procedure that raises the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour.
+This procedure is best suited for women with sagging breasts.
 A breast lift will raise and reshape sagging breasts and nipples resting below the breast crease.
-We can also reduce the size of the areola.
+Additionally, a breast lift can also reduce the size of the areola.

 Breast Lift Surgery Techniques